d1sc0/hellostu.xyz/src/content/posts/(41) Weeknote - Tired Bunny.md

 description: A brief look at the good, the bad and the ugly through tired eyes.
 Covers the period 28th June to 5th July.
 postImage:
   src: '../../assets/post_images/41-tired-bunnyFULL.jpg'
-  alt: 'an anime bunny sat on the grass looking sad and tired'
 tags:
   - weeknote
   - work